 a) A Ministry License (Three-Year Renewable) is the first credential you will need to obtain.

 b) If you are serving in the military, it is required you obtain an EFCA Certificate of Ordination for men and a Certificate of Christian Ministry for women before your chaplaincy begins.
 The Ministry License will have been obtained prior to these credentials.

-c) For institutional chaplain roles, the minimum credential is the Ministry License (five-year renewable).
+c) For institutional chaplain roles, the minimum credential is the Ministry License (Five Year Non-Renewable).
 Some employers of institutional chaplains may require the Certificate of Ordination or the Certificate of Christian Ministry as well as PME and board certification.